mderazon/blog/content/post/generate-random-order-number.md

 #### Probability of two orders at the same millisecond
 We are assuming orders are independent of each other and can come at any time during the day.
 This means they are controlled by a [Poisson process](https://en.wikipedia.org/wiki/Poisson_distribution) with a parameter λ that gives the expected number of events per unit time.

-Assuming we have 1,000,000 orders per day, λ = 1e6/8.64e7 (events per ms) = (events/day)*(days/ms).
+Assuming we have 1,000 orders per day, λ = 1e3/8.64e7 (events per ms) = (events/day)*(days/ms).

 In a Poisson process, the time between successive events (let's call it the inter-event interval) has an [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) with mean 1/λ.
-In our example, this gives an average of 86.4ms between orders.
+In our example, this gives an average of 86.4s between orders.

 Given that an event has just occurred at time t0, we want to calculate the probability that the next event occurs at time t1 ≤ t0+1 ms. That is, the inter-event interval will be between 0 and 1ms.
 To do that, we can integrate the probability density function (PDF) of the inter-event interval from 0 to 1ms.
 This is the same as evaluating its cumulative distribution function (CDF) at 1ms.
 The CDF of the exponential distribution is:
 ```
 1−e^(−λt)
 ```
-Evaluating this at λ=1e6/8.64e7 and t=1ms gives a probability of ~0.0115
+Evaluating this at λ=1e3/8.64e7 and t=1ms gives a probability of ~0.0000115

 #### Probability of two orders with the same padding digit
 This one is easy, probability of choosing the same number twice is just 1/10.

 #### Overall probability
-Assuming 1,000,000 orders per day and a random padding number, the probability comes down to a simple multiplication:
+Assuming 1,000 orders per day and a random padding number, the probability comes down to a simple multiplication:
 ```
-P(two orders with the same number) = 0.0115 * 0.1 = 0.00115
+P(two orders with the same number) = 0.0000115 * 0.1 = 0.00000115
 ```
-Or roughly 0.1%
-1/99999999999999
+This is very low and reasonable.

+But what about big scale ?
+According to [some estimations](https://www.quora.com/How-many-orders-per-day-does-Amazon-get), Amazon has 35 orders per second, which means ~3M orders per day.
+Plugging this number into our probability equation yields 0.003 or 0.3% chance that two orders will have the same order number.
+This is too high to ignore and thus makes our solution not that great.
+Also, our calculation assumed the distribution is homogeneous and we know that real life models don't behave like that.
+People order more at certain times and less at other times.
+This makes the probability for collision even higher.

+### Conclusion
+This was a nice try for me to think of a way to create random numbers without needing to check for collisions.
+Building on system time could have been a good approach but the granularity (ms) is not enough in a system with large volume of orders.

+Therefor I think that the preferred solution is still to generate a random number and validate it's unique.

+You can see the code mentioned in this post here:
+1. [node-fpe](https://github.com/mderazon/node-fpe) - Format preserving encryption for Node.js.
+2. [order-id](https://github.com/mderazon/order-id) - Time based library for generating random looking order numbers.